Windows Host

 Only binary that can authenticate to cowork-svc

-cowork-svc.exe (Windows Service) Go binary SYSTEM
+cowork-svc.exe (Windows Service)

 Named pipe: \\.\pipe\cowork-vm-service